TYPE DESIGN INFORMATION PAGE last updated on Sun Jan 19 00:31:57 EST 2020

 Alex Buka (Archy Studio, in Vienna, Austria, and Marina del Rey, CA) created Designosaur (2012, a bold sans typeface).

-Lettering artist during the secessionist period: he was one of the founder members of the influential Vienna Secession for whom he designed numerous exhibition posters.
+Austrian graphic designer, painter and lettering artist during the secessionist period, who lived from 1864 (b.
+Brünn, Mähren)-1935 (d.
+Vienna).
+He was one of the founder members of the influential Vienna Secession for whom he designed numerous exhibition posters.
 He became president of the movement in 1902.
-[Google] [More] ⦿
+Roller also served as director at the Kunstgewereschule (School of Applied Arts) in Vienna.

 Berlin-based type designer, b.
 Vienna, 1974.
 Andreas Sommerwerk was educated as a product designer at the University of Applied Arts Vienna and has been active in areas like graphic, product, and, more recently, service design.
 MyFonts link.
 Sommerwerk Ink (2010) is inspired by typography found on old German shop windows.
 He writes: It is a script font, but instead of imitating human handwriting and the gestures connected to it, the goal was to come up with a new writing flow and stroke order.
 Klingspor link.
 [Google] [MyFonts] [More] ⦿